ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 The compiler will take this text and transform it into something that can be utilised.
 This transformation is called **parsing** and its output is called **Abstract Syntax Tree (AST)**.

-A source file as a representation of a file in your project, it contains information about the file, such as its name, path, and contents.
+A source file is a representation of a file in your project, it contains information about the file, such as its name, path, and contents.

 The AST is a tree-like data structure and as any tree, it has a root node.
 The root node is **Source File**.